-Australian OHS Education Accreditation Board The OHS Body of Knowledge provides a framework for OHS professional education and continuing professional development.
-As the body managing accreditation of OHS professional education, the Australian OHS Education Accreditation Board influences, supports and monitors the OHS Body of Knowledge, and has a major role in the development and review of individual chapters to ensure that the quality and evidence base reflects current OHS research and leading-edge thinking, and so provides a suitable standard for OHS education and professional development.
+The OHS BoK outlines a comprehensive framework for the education and ongoing professional development of OHS professionals.
+While it operates independently, the Australian OHS Education Accreditation Board plays a crucial supportive role.
+The board influences and monitors the quality of the OHS Body of Knowledge by participating in the development and review of its chapters.

+This collaboration ensures the content is both reflective of the latest OHS research and incorporates advanced, forward-thinking practices.
+As a result, the OHS BoK fosters academic excellence and upholds a high standard for OHS education and professional development.